SoftUni-Internal/interactive-content/EN/06-Forms/01-Directives.md

 In other words, they deal with changing the look and behavior of a DOM element.

-An attribute directive has a single component on a host element, but supports multiple directives.
+An attribute directive has a single component on a host element but supports multiple directives.

 Some examples include the  `ngStyle` and `ngClass` directives.